-This annual grant from the Recycling Business Assistance Center helps finance growth-related investments for businesses involved in sustainability and waste reduction.
+This annual grant from the Recycling Business Assistance Center helps finance growth-related investments for sustainability and waste reduction businesses.
 The funds cannot be used to cover operational costs, labor costs, or expenses associated with contract processing.

 North Carolina IDEA

-North Carolina-based startups should definitely consider applying to this grant, which has helped finance the growth of approximately 100 tech companies.
-Recipients can get up to $50,000 but their projections must show potential for major success.
+North Carolina-based startups should definitely consider applying to this grant, which has helped finance approximately 100 tech companies’ growth.
+Recipients can get up to $50,000, but their projections must show potential for major success.
 Different grants can be accessed by certain types of companies, like early-stage businesses or minority-owned businesses.

 Tennessee Department of Economic & Community Development

-Businesses that are ready to expand or are involved in the improvement of public infrastructure can access numerous grants from the Tennessee DoECD.
+Businesses that are ready to expand or are involved in improving public infrastructure can access numerous grants from the Tennessee DoECD.
 Your chances of winning will likely be higher if you are looking to finance employee training programs companies are located in a low-income area.

 Texas Young Farmer Grant